New Mexico

 |

 At the end of 2018, I completed visiting all 50 States.
-New Mexico was one of the remaining four to explore in 2018.
+New Mexico was one of the four remaining states to be explored in 2018.
 I chose to spend a week here.
 You might ask why?
 Well, this was an easy decision.
-The west, mainly the Rocky Mountains, has always been good to me.
-I chose Santa Fe, New Mexico, because white water rafting was on the list, and the Rio Grande runs through this region.
-Having researched New Mexico, Santa Fe offers plenty of things to do.
+The West, mainly the Rocky Mountains, has always been good to me.
+I chose Santa Fe, New Mexico, because it offers white water rafting, and the Rio Grande runs through this region.
+Having researched Santa Fe New Mexico, I learned it provides a wealth of activities to enjoy.
 Here is why I think you should visit:

-The beauty of the desert wowed me.
+The beauty of the desert is with me.
 It’s hard to describe this place because it’s radically different from other states.
 Sure, the desert looks as expected.
-Dramatic mountain backdrops bask with rock formations that change color as the day progresses — sandstorms blowing over the landscape covered in two-needle pinyon trees.
+Dramatic mountain backdrops are bathed in rock formations that change color as the day progresses, sandstorms blowing over the landscape covered in two-needle pinyon trees.

 What is different are the buildings, culture, and heritage.
 Spanish colonial architecture dominates the region, and adobe buildings are everywhere.
 Chile Ristras adorn the adobe buildings employing every hue of terracotta known to man.
 The beauty of the buildings is what makes this place stand out.